Reducing Docker Image Sizes by 70%

 Lessons

-- Use slim or Alpine base images
+- Start with slim or Alpine base images

-- Combine RUN commands to reduce layers
+- Combine RUN commands when you can

-- Clean up caches and temp files
+- Clean up caches and temp files in the same layer that creates them